ikajic/py-gmail/README.md

 ```

-`mails.tex` can be used in latex documents such as article, book etc to generate a nicely organized manuscript.
-The [parse lines](http://www.ctan.org/tex-archive/macros/latex/contrib/parselines) environment takes care of the proper formatting of the text.
-I used my [Master's thesis template](https://github.com/ikajic/uni-templates/tree/master/thesis/masterthesis) to create a book-like manuscript and (PDFBooklet)[http://pdfbooklet.sourceforge.net/] to obtain proper page ordering for printing.
+`mails.tex` can be used in latex documents such as article, book etc to generate a nicely organized document with a table of contents etc. The [parse lines](http://www.ctan.org/tex-archive/macros/latex/contrib/parselines) environment takes care of the proper formatting of the text.
+I used my [Master's thesis template](https://github.com/ikajic/uni-templates/tree/master/thesis/masterthesis) to create a book-like manuscript and [PDFBooklet](http://pdfbooklet.sourceforge.net/) to obtain proper page ordering for printing.

 ### config.py